cpe305/fall2016-project-wenmin518/README.md

 1. This is the starting screen of the PolyParkTrack.
 	* Left side of the screen displays number of avialable parking spots in each parking structure.
 	* Next to the text, is the static Cal Poly Campus map.
-	* Text fields and "find the spot" button is under the map.
+	* Text fields and "find the spot" button are under the static map.
 	* And text displaying "Welcome to PolyParkTrack" is shown on the bottom of the screen.
 	* ![Alt text](/imagefiles/StartScreen.jpg?raw=true "Optional Title")